baileymh/ap-template/README.md

         - CR Y
             - Monster 3
 -------
-Doing it like this allows me to quickly import by area and drag into a scene.
+Doing it like this allows me to quickly import by current area and drag into a scene.
 Or keep the entire encounter list in the world, and drag the folder over, dropping all entities inside.

 If you want to create encounters in this fashion, I've created a folder template for AP use in the **AP 1 - Encounters** compendium.